jfspps/howtos/ProgrammingC++/3_MFCApplications copy.md

 Key to drawing in MFC applications is the `CDC` class (an MFC class for Device Contexts), and its derivatives.
 Instances of CDC classes contain a device context and member functions (well over 100) needed to draw on devices.
 The particular derived class of CDC which is used to handle client areas is `CClientDC`.

-Demonstrating how to chang coordinates for a moment, one modifies OnDraw() as:
+Demonstrating how to chang coordinates for a moment, one modifies `OnDraw()`. `OnDraw()` is called each time the client needs to be redaw, typically when the window or child frame is moved, minimised or maximised:

 ```cpp
 // CSketcherView drawing